by Freddy Tran Nager, Founder of Atomic Tango + Cheese Addict…

 What’s more, to get the full experience, I went on a Sunday.
 And as anyone who lives in L.A. knows, unless you love mob scenes, you don’t even go grocery shopping on a Sunday.

-Sure enough, the traffic just getting into the IKEA parking lot resembled a caravan of sports fans without the face paint.
-But there was no event at the other end of this car crawl — just shopping, America’s favorite pastime.
+Sure enough, the traffic just getting into the IKEA parking lot resembled a caravan of sports fans trying to enter a stadium.
+But no event waited at the other end of this car crawl — just shopping, America’s favorite pastime.
 Fortunately, IKEA had hired some Burbank police and a small legion of traffic directors (yay, American jobs), so I soon claimed one of the 1,700 parking spaces.
 I then joined the throngs migrating into the cavernous Vault O’ Cheap Furnishings, with its 600-seat restaurant and more than 50 “room settings” (picture museum displays of new things you should BUY NOW!).
 Of course, there were lines for everything — from Swedish meatballs to the restrooms — but it all flowed remarkably smoothly.

 I finally came across the cheese graters, and as this IKEA promises, there were CHOICES: